 Despite the fact that they share the same last name, artists Marlon Kroll and Bryce Kroll are not related.
 The Kroll Show is not to be confused with Kroll Show, which is actor and producer Nick Kroll’s Comedy Central TV show.
 Indeed, Marlon Kroll and Bryce Kroll are also not related to Nick Kroll.
-But aren’t they all, in some way, connected?

 The Kroll Show is all about coincidences and our interpretations of them.
 Confirmation biases.
 Magical thinking.
 Purpose, reverse-engineered.